Digital Signatures

 Diagram showing how a digital signature must be contained within the same transaction data that was used to create it for it to be valid.

 Furthermore, the digital signature also protects against anyone tampering with a transaction.
-Because if the transaction data is changed (e.g. someone tries to change the amount being sent or where it is sent to), the digital signature will no longer work.
+Because if the transaction data is changed (e.g. someone tries to change the amount being sent or where it's being sent), the digital signature will no longer work.

 How do digital signatures work?